maggielove/WDI-Projects/User_Stories.md

 The board- Round 1/ Jeopardy:

-    -6 categories
+6 categories

 * 5 questions per category, worth $100 to $500

 	 * one Daily Double card.

-    * Daily Double sound and purple color.
+(Daily Double sound and purple color.)

 The board- Round 2/ Double Jeopardy:
-    * 6 categories
+6 categories
 * 5 questions per category, worth $200 to $1,0000 (double what they are in the jeopardy round).
 * two Daily Double cards.
 * this should have the Daily Double sound and a different (purple?) style.

 The board- Round 3/ Final Jeopardy:
 * A single category.

 Get the questions/ categories from: [http://www.j-archive.com/] (for now).
 (Cite source.)